 Welcome to my private blog on software and hardware development and radio engineering science.
 The circuits presented here are free to be used within the amateur community.
 Commercial exploitation requires permit for usage and modification.
 I don’t sell radios nor do I have any circuit boards or ready made modules for sale.
-This website is a non-commercial scientific publishing.
+This website is a non-off-the-shelf scientific publishing.

 If you have any questions, comments or ideas, you may wish to mail me: dk7ih[at-character]yahoo.com